Why is it important to edit and proofread?

 Finally, should you be studying at the master’s or PhD level, you may be considering submitting your work for publication, whether as a book, a journal article or journalistic newspaper tabloid.
 Whatever the purpose, a publisher will not think twice about accepting your writing if it has obvious errors.
 If you’re thinking of publishing, always edit and proofread your work to the best of your ability.

-Now that we’ve discussed the importance of these two writing skills, Lesson 2 will introduce the core differences between editing and proofreading.
+Now that we’ve discussed the importance of these two writing skills, Chapter 2 will introduce the core differences between editing and proofreading.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.